aifimmunology/tenx-rnaseq-pipeline/README.md

 ## License

-The license for this package is available on Github in the file LICENSE in this repository
+The license for this package is available on Github in the file LICENSE.txt in this repository.

 <a id="support"></a>